ankesh06g/SalesforceIndex/Notes/Apex/8_Trigger.md

 - ```trigger.old``` is always read-only.
 - You cannot delete ```trigger.new```.

+>What is a benefit of using an after insert trigger over using a before insert trigger?
+> **Ans:** An after insert trigger allows a developer to insert other objects that reference the new record.

 ## Trigger Exceptions

 Triggers can be used to prevent DML operations from occurring by calling the ```addError()``` method on a record or field.
 When used on ```Trigger.new``` records in insert and update triggers, and on ```Trigger.old``` records in delete triggers, the custom error message is displayed in the application interface and logged.

->What is a benefit of using an after insert trigger over using a before insert trigger?
-> **Ans:** An after insert trigger allows a developer to insert other objects that reference the new record.
+## Deactivating Trigger

+From Setup, open apex atrigger and uncheck isActive checkbox.

 ## Best practice